AnswerDotAI/fsdp_qlora/PROFILING.md

 ## Profiling

-## Usage
+Documentation for how to profile your training runs.

+**Tips**

+- Only record what is necessary as profiling can significantly slow down training process.
+- Set a `torch.profile.schedule` when running the profiler (description below), as trace artifacts are exported at the end of each profiling cycle and can be very large (on the order of hundreds of MBs each).

 **IMPORTANT**
 There are issues with recording stack traces and exporting traces simultaneously (see this [issue](https://github.com/pytorch/pytorch/issues/113564)) depending on `python` version.

-The only combination I was able to get both to work at the same time was with `python=3.11.9` and `torch=2.3.0`.
+Tested with `python=3.11.9` and `torch=2.3.0`.

+## Quickstart

 Running the following: